xdudin/cultural-darwinism-simulator/README.md

   the group did not have an optimally minimal contact zone) they will be assimilated by `BLUE`s.

-One more conclusion is that with the growth of the parameters, value simulation becomes more chaotic and hard to predict.
+One more conclusion is that with the growth of the parameters value, simulation becomes more chaotic and hard to predict.
 This relation is affected by the disposition as well.
 A greater contact zone leads to a more unpredictable result.